niftytyro/cram/README.md

 Cram is a super-simple Javascript bundler built for fun!
 I named it Cram because if you think about it, a bundler kinda crams all of the javascript togetherinto 1 file.

+The plan here is to not use existing tools as much as possible and build all of it from scratch.
+This is just an exercise of learning and joy.

 ## Notes

 These are just notes I will be jotting down for my own understanding as I figure out how to build this.